chris-moreton/rusty-rival/README.md

 # Rusty Rival

-Chess move generation routines written in Rust.
+A [UCI](https://en.wikipedia.org/wiki/Universal_Chess_Interface) chess engine written in Rust.

 ## Running Perft

-The only useful command at the moment is *perft*, to determine the total number of positions encountered while playing through every move and every response to a certain depth.
+Use *perft*, to determine the total number of positions encountered while playing through every move and every response to a certain depth.

-Although the move-generation and move-making routines are solid and accurate, the command line interface is currently hacked together, so try to avoid typos.

 ```
 cargo run --release